NCAR/NEON-visualization/docs/pages/involvement/signup.md

 ## Sign Up for Project Updates

-[Sign-up here](https://groups.google.com/a/ucar.edu/forum/#!forum/riskcalculator-updates/join) to be notified when the web app becomes available.
+[Sign-up here](https://groups.google.com/a/ucar.edu/forum/#!forum/riskcalculator-updates/join) to be notified of updates and opportunities related to the NCAR-NEON collaboration.
 We will also send periodic updates about the project to this list.